openannotation/annotator/doc/roadmap.rst

 2.3
 +++

-The main goals for this release, which we aim to ship by October 15, 2015:
+The main goals for this release, which we aim to ship by Nov 1, 2015 (with a major feature freeze on Sep 15):

 -  Improved highlight rendering (faster, doesn't modify underlying DOM)
 -  Replace existing XPath-based selector code with Rangy_